 This is a hardship fund which is intended to assist academically outstanding D.Phil. students who require extra funding to complete their degree.
-Candidates must be expecting to submit their thesis within 12 months of the closing date and be in the third or fourth year of research.
-Awards will not normally exceed £1,000 each.
-Application forms can be downloaded in January from the Student Funding and International Office website: http://www.ox.ac.uk/feesandfunding/contact/ The closing date is normally early April.
+Eligibility: academic excellence; in need of financial assistance; not beyond fourth year of funding; achieved confirmation usually by end of April; planning to submit usually between beginning of September and end of following March.
+Awards are up to £3,000.
+Application forms can be downloaded from the Student Funding website: www.ox.ac.uk/students/fees-funding/assistance/hardship The closing date is normally early February